theron-wang/otr4j/docs/design.md

 - As few "moving parts" as possible.
 Extensive use of `final` fields.
 Avoid unnecessary reuse.
 - Only a single "top-level" checked exception `OtrException`, such that you're not forced into unnecessarily complicated exception handling.
 - No need to take into account unchecked exceptions.
-(If they occur: either incorrect use of library or bug in library.
-In both cases, needs to be fixed.)
+(If they occur: either incorrect use of library or bug in library itself.
+In both cases, it indicates something that needs to be fixed, not something that needs to be handled.)
-- Classes should not need an extensive user manual, way to use should be obvious.
+- Classes should not need an extensive user manual, usage should be obvious.
 - Documentation for anything that is part of the public API.
-- Use public fields for classes that are only used as "data carriers", preferably with `final` fields to mitigate mutability.
+- Use public fields for classes that are only used as "data carriers", preferably with `final` fields to prevent mutability.

 # Structure

 The layered structure present in otr4j.

-The `user application` adopts the functionality of `otr4j`. `user application` itself is not part of this project.
-The user application depends on `otr4j` for providing the functionality of the Off-the-Record protocol.
+The `user (chat) app` adopts the functionality of `otr4j`. `user (chat) app` itself is not part of this project, but it does depend on `otr4j` for providing the functionality of the Off-the-Record protocol.

 `otr4j` consists of a number of different packages.
 These packages are shortly discussed here.
-In-depth details for each package should be found in the package itself, either through `package-info.java` or javadoc for code.
+In-depth details for each package should be found in the package documentation (javadoc).

 - `net.java.otr4j.api`: Classes that are part of the general otr4j api.
 - `net.java.otr4j.crypto`: Classes that encapsulate low-level cryptographic logic to provide a simple, fool-proof API.
 In addition it abstracts away the actual crypto implementation logic.